Learn programming for good instead of profit

 It has also become less reliable.
-Nearly every graphical program I use has regular bugs and crashes.
-In fact, somehow these programs - such as Firefox - seem to have *more* bugs than they did when I was a child.
+Nearly every graphical program I use has regular bugs.
 When I have to fill out web forms for government or commercial purposes, I often find the form is buggy or fails to submit with an error message as helpful as "Something went wrong, try again later".
 It is amazing that these institutions with their massive resources and huge teams of programmers can't make a working web page.

 I attribute these problems to the culture of modern software development, and partly the ways it's influenced by capitalism.
 There are a few aspects of the cause.